 Some time in the early 1930s, Bruce and Alice moved again, this time a bit further north and west to Rossburn, Manitoba.
 I’m not sure of the exact date, but they were there by 1935, as shown by the voter’s list for that year.

 Bruce took over a barbershop with an adjoining pool hall.
 The family lived in a small apartment above.

 In November of 1933, Alice gave birth to her fourth son, Thomas Terrance (Terry).

 Two years later, in December of 1935, she had her last child, a daughter they named Alice Fay.

 Bruce would have been 52 and Alice 42 when Fay was born.
-I could be wrong, but given the number of years between Hughie and Brucie, and then Brucie and Terry, I wonder if Alice might have had a few miscarriages.
-But that's pure speculation based on the fact that Alice's mother as well as many other women back then seemed to have a child every two years.
+I could be wrong, but given the number of years between Jim and Hughie, Mervin and Brucie, and Brucie and Terry, I suspect that Alice had a few miscarriages.
+That's pure speculation based on the fact that Alice's mother as well as many other women back then seemed to have a child every two years.